 You may contact Greg's office if you have concerns about a traffic signal, a road sign, luminaires, advance warning flashers, or any other permanent traffic sign or signal.
 In addition, Greg's office is responsible for all bridge inspections, the district's equipment garage, and the permits section (see listing on this page for Gene Layne).

 Any firm, individual, or government agency that wants access to a road on the state highway system or wants to conduct any type of work activity on the right of way must obtain a permit.
 Major permitting items include: entrances, altering or replacing existing drainage facilities, plantings on right of way, fence replacement, tree trimming/cutting, use of roadside chemicals, airspace usage, school site agreements, and such things as fairs, parades, festivals, banners, and welcome signs.

 Terry works with the Cabinet's Office of Highway Safety to implement activities in the counties of District 12.
 You may contact her if your organization or school would like to host a highway safety event or activity such as a Seat Belt Survey, Child Safety Seat Inspection, Ghost Out, Mock Crash, or Judgment Day.
 She can arrange visits to your school or business by Vince & Larry, Buckle Up Bear, the Rollover Simulator, Distracted Driving Simulator, or the 3D Simulator.
-She handles placement of the district's radar trailers.
-As Incident Management Coordinator, Terry works with the district's response to all emergencies that affect state roads and bridges (snow, ice, hazardous spills, etc) and handles District 12's assistance to other agencies during emergency situations.
+She also handles placement of the district's radar trailers.